tim0g/timog.org/content/posts/lagevrio antiviral drug for covid-19/index.md

 >In January 2010, the regulation was applied for the first time, for the special approval of imported vaccine for novel influenza.

 Lagevrio, I was told, should not be taken by people less than 18 years of age, pregnant women, or those who have serious liver disease.
-It may also induce a number of uncommon side effects like diarrhea, dizziness, headache, skin rash, nausea, redness of skin and vomiting--none of which happened to me.
+It may also induce a number of uncommon side effects like diarrhea, dizziness, headache, skin rash, nausea, redness of skin and vomiting--none of which happened to mew.